 Course Objectives: The goal is to prepare students to deal with open-ended, multi-faceted design problems similar to those that they will encounter as working professionals.
-To that end, students will: (1) apply their academic knowledge to the solution of a specific engineering problem, (2) collect and analyse information and synthesize solutions taking into account significant technological, commercial, social and environmental factors, (3) summarize and communicate the design solution in written and graphical form as a final report, and, (4) present their design in a poster format at the end of the semester.
+To that end, students will: (1) apply knowledge and training gained in their engineering discipline to the solution of a specific engineering problem, (2) collect and analyse information and synthesize solutions taking into account significant technological, commercial, social and environmental factors, (3) summarize and communicate the design solution in written and graphical form as a final report, and, (4) present their design in a poster format at the end of the semester.
 The following specific activities will be required of the design teams:

-- 1. Submit a proposal An engineering project proposal will be submitted to the faculty advisor for grading (and to the external advisor if there is one).
-The proposal will define the scope, duration, schedules and deliverables for the interim and final design reports. - 2.
-Submit an interim project report An interim report will be prepared by the midpoint of the semester and submitted to the faculty advisor for grading (and to the external advisor) detailing progress and presenting information and design alternatives for discussion.

-- 3. Submit a final design report The final design report and all deliverables agreed to at the proposal stage will be submitted at the end of the semester.
-The faculty advisor will evaluate the work submitted and assign a grade to it. - 4.
-Create a poster Each team will create a poster presenting their work.
-Members of the faculty, the University community and local engineers will be invited to view the posters, discuss them with the participants and offer comments to the course coordinator who will evaluate both the poster and the group's support of their work. - 5.
-Submit Progress Report Memos Each team will prepare and submit progress report memoranda to the course coordinator at the submission of the proposal, at the submission of the interim report and on the last day of the semester.
+- (a) Submit a proposal An engineering project proposal will be submitted to the faculty advisor for grading.
+The proposal defines the context, scope, duration, schedules and deliverables for the interim and final design reports. - (b) Submit an interim project report An interim report is submitted to the faculty advisor for grading (and to the external advisor) detailing progress and presenting information and proposed design alternatives for discussion and approval. - (c) Submit a final design report The final design report and all deliverables agreed to at the proposal stage will be submitted at the end of the semester.
+The faculty advisor will evaluate the work submitted and assign a grade to it. - (d) Create a poster Each team will create a poster presenting their work.
+Members of the faculty, the University community and local engineers will be invited to view the posters, discuss them with the participants and offer comments to the course coordinator who will evaluate both the poster and the group's support of their work. - (e) Submit Progress Report Memos Each team will prepare and submit progress report memoranda to the course coordinator on the due dates for the proposal, the interim report and the poster.
 The contribution of each student in the group must be clearly stated, along with a summary description of each aspect of the work completed and discussion of overall progress.
 A group evaluation form is available for this purpose.
 The group members must all sign the form indicating agreement and acceptance of the content.